maxwellpeterson/places/README.md

 Appreciating the small features of the places we live that make them special to us.

-Developed by Max Peterson, Belle Lim, and Jueun Kang, with the support of Arun Jeevanantham and [Oasis](https://www.oasisneu.com/).
+Developed by Max Peterson, Belle Lim, and Jueun Kang, with support from Arun Jeevanantham and [Oasis](https://www.oasisneu.com/).

 ## Motivation